single-season tampa bay rays home run leaders

 Logan Morrison: 38 Home Runs in 2017

-So, this definitely acted as a last hurrah in his age-29 campaign.
+So, this acted as a last hurrah in his age-29 campaign.

 It’s interesting to see how he was a completely different hitter at home compared to being on the road.
 At the Trop, Morrison had just a .709 OPS with 11 homers and 35 RBI.
 Those numbers jumped up to 1.020, 27, and 50 as a visiting player.

-He also did the majority of his work prior to the All-Star break.
+He also did the majority of his work before the All-Star break.
 His OPS dropped more than 100 points between the first and second half.
 Meanwhile, 24 of his 38 dingers came during the initial stretch of the season.

 Evan Longoria: 36 Home Runs in 2016

-As Evan Longoria inches toward the end of his playing days, it appears his 36-homer output in 2016 was the last time he’d get a shot at reaching those specific heights.
+Evan Longoria’s 36-homer output in 2016 was the last time he’d get a shot at reaching those specific heights.
 He enjoyed three seasons of 30-plus homers in his first six seasons, but this occurrence has been the only time he’s done it since 2014.

 Longoria enjoyed attacking the first pitch in this campaign.
 He slugged eight of his homers and posted a 1.094 OPS in that situation.
 Another 12 of his home runs came on either a 0-1 or 1-1 count (six dingers each), posting an OPS of at least 1.200 in both scenarios.
 His OPS+ progressively got higher throughout an inning, as it went from 114 with no outs to 124 with one out and 134 with two outs.